 Share on Social Media:

-The Covid-19 pandemic has brought increased risks to frontline workers who have been keeping society going throughout this pandemic.
+The Covid-19 pandemic has brought increased risks to frontline workers who have been keeping society running throughout this pandemic.
 Janitors working for Everclean have been essential to protecting the health and safety of the thousands of people in the Victoria and Saanich community who visit Uptown daily to work and for its various services, healthcare providers and retailers.
 According to Shapes Properties website, there are 23,000 visitors each day and 8.4 million visitors each year at Uptown Shopping Centre.

 While Everclean and Shapes Property Management management has emphasized heightened attention to cleaning at Uptown and has shown verbal appreciation for the work of cleaners, this has not translated into better working conditions for the cleaners.
 Instead Everclean has delayed the bargaining process and offered next to nothing in negotiations.